Table of Contents

 Missouri’s Supplemental Nursing Care (SNC) is a financial assistance program from MO HealthNet (Medicaid).
 It is a cash benefit to help the elderly who are frail, blind, and/or disabled to pay for costs associated with residential care, most relevantly to help with the cost of assisted living.
 Eligibility requirements include monthly income and asset limits.

 Supplemental Nursing Care is one of several programs operated by MO HealthNet (formerly known as the Division of Medical Services).
 Eligibility is determined by the Family Support Division (FSD).
-Both are divisions within Missouri’s Department of Social Services (DSS).
+Both are divisions are within Missouri’s Department of Social Services (DSS).

 Age - candidates must be at least 21 years of age.